Derivatives > Derivative of Tan x

 How to Take the Derivative of Tan x

 You can take the derivative of tan x using the quotient rule.
-That’s because of a basic trig identity, which happens to be a quotient:
+That’s because of a basic trig identity, which is a quotient of the sine function and cosine function:

 Step 2: Put g(x) and h(x) into the quotient rule formula.

-Note that I used d/dx here to denote a derivative instead of g(x)’ or h(x)’.
-You can use either notation: it’s a personal choice.
+Note that I used d/dx here to denote a derivative (Leibniz Notation) instead of g(x)′ or h(x)′ (Prime Notation (Lagrange), Function & Numbers).
+You can use either notation: they mean the same thing.

 Step 3: Differentiate the functions from Step 2.
-There’s two parts to differentiate:
+There are two parts to differentiate:

-- The derivative of the first part of the function—sin(x)— is cos(x)
+1. The derivative of the first part of the function (sin(x)) is cos(x)

-Placing those derivatives into the equation, we get:
+Placing those derivatives into the formula from Step 3, we get:

 Step 4: Use algebra / trig identities to simplify.